Following the 2009 financial crisis, the term derivatives has been firmly embedded in todays lexicon.

 But we may also have some derivatives of our own to worry about closer to home.

-Earlier in the year we stumbled across this report where an Australian economist Associate Professor Dr Sue Newberry, said that NZ government accounts ignore “off-balance sheet exposures” amounting to more than $112 billion.
+In early 2102 we stumbled across this report.
+Where an Australian economist, Associate Professor Dr Sue Newberry, said that New Zealand government accounts ignore “off-balance sheet exposures” amounting to more than $112 billion (emphasis added is ours).

 “There has been a significant increase in the government’s activity in financial markets over the past decade, she said.
 However, the government’s accounts do not show that clearly.